Azure/DW-with-Synapse-Data-Factory-Power-BI/README.md

 - Permission to install PowerShell components in your local computer
 - A Power BI Free or Pro license

+You need around 1 hour to deploy entire solution.

 # 1 - Create Azure Services

 The Azure Services can be created in Azure Portal or executing PowerShell scripts: